First Timer’s Guide

 If you purchase outside of Korea

 Ultra Korea features a large variety of electronic music performers.
 These artists are announced in groups called “phases”.
 “Phase 1″ is the first lineup announcement, followed by “Phase 2”, and usually “Phase 3″.
-These phases are not to be confused with “Tiers,” which are used to distinguish ticketing options.
 “Phase” number simply refers to the order in which artists are announced, and has nothing to do with the day that an artist is playing.
 An exact schedule of is announced in advance of the event.
 We recommend using the Ultra Worldwide Mobile App to create your schedule.
 During the event, you will be notified 15 minutes prior to each scheduled artists’ performance, so you won’t miss a minute of the action.

 One of the biggest mistakes first-time attendees make is neglecting to explore the entire event.
 Every year, we have thousands of attendees tell us that their favorite performances of the weekend were from artists that they had never even heard of beforehand, and just stumbled upon the stage and performer accidentally.
 We go to great lengths to make sure that, no matter where you go or when, you will be able to listen to incredible talent.